Compare the best rates from 39 car insurance companies in Florida.

 Across the Sunshine State, there are 267,793 miles of road just waiting to be driven.
-We’ll get you prepped with the best and cheapest insurance, then you take the wheel.
+We’ll get you ready with the best — and most affordable — insurance policy, then you take the wheel.

 |Rating Factor||$ Savings||% Savings|

-Young drivers, those between the ages of 16-25, pay the most for car insurance across the US.
-Because of the risk presented by inexperienced drivers, teen drivers pay more than three times the national average for car insurance.
-For teen drivers, historically the most expensive drivers to insure, we’ve found that Geico Progressive, and Liberty Mutual are the cheapest companies.
+Young drivers between the ages of 16 and 25 pay the most for car insurance across the U.S. Because of the risk presented by inexperienced drivers, teen drivers pay more than three times the national average for car insurance.
+For teen drivers, historically the most expensive drivers to insure, we’ve found that GEICO, Progressive, and Liberty Mutual are the cheapest companies.